18 Jul Treating Colds and Flu During Pregnancy

 During an influenza epidemic, it can be difficult to avoid sick people.
 Pregnant women should wash their hands thoroughly and often, and avoid crowds and sick co-workers, friends or relatives.
 Any pregnant woman who thinks she has influenza should notify a doctor immediately.

-Associate Professor Steve Robson is President-Elect of the Royal Australian and New Zealand College of Obstetricians and Gynaecologists and a practising obstetrician.
+Professor Steve Robson is the immediate Past President of the Royal Australian and New Zealand College of Obstetricians and Gynaecologists and a practising obstetrician.

 Words by Dr S. Robson